ru-fix/completable-reactor/README.md

 * Payload -> Processor1 -> End (if merger returns FAIL status)
 * Payload -> Processor1 -> Processor2 -> End (if merger returns FIRST status)
 * Payload -> Processor1 -> Processor3 -> End (if merger returns SECOND status)
+First payload goes to Processor1 and passed to Processor1 handler.
+Then framework waits when CompletableFuture returned by Processor1 handler completes.
+After that MergePoint merger will be invoked and Payload with Processor1 handler result will be passed to this merger.
+Merger will check Processor1 handler result, modify Payload if needed and returns one of statuses: FAIL, FIRST, SECOND.
+After that execution will continue along with one of transitions (FAIL leads to END, FIRST - to Processor1, SECOND - to Processor3).

 ![Alt merge-point-decision.png](docs/merge-point-decision.png?raw=true "MergePoint decision")

 ### Parallel execution

+If two transitions have same condition Status then flow will continue execution in parallel and both transitions will be activated.
+In given example there could be two options:
+* Payload -> Processor1 -> End (if merger returns FAIL status)
+* Payload -> Processor2, Processor3 -> End (if merger returns OK status)

 ![Alt parallel-execution.png](docs/parallel-execution.png?raw=true "Parallel execution")